arthur-morais/arthur-morais/README.md

 ## Hey!

-I'm a mobile and web developer who is passionate about software development and eager for learning everyday.
-I'm currently working with the following techs:
+I am a mobile and web developer passionate about software development and continuous learning.
+Currently, I work at Accenture as a Software Engineer, specializing in SAP/ABAP solutions.
+Beyond my role, I have proficiency in the following technologies:

 ## Tech Stack